 William Kidd's also started well when his new crew turned him into the pirate captain.
-Kidd captured famous ship called the "Quedah Merchant" but later he failed miserably.
+Kidd captured famous ship called the "Quedah Merchant," but later he failed miserably.

 This pirate captain also captured sloop "Adventure" and acquired sloop "Revenge" from pirate Stede Bonnet.
-When his fleet was most powerful, with four ships and up to 300 pirates, Captain Blackbeard defeated famous warship, HMS "Scarborough" in sea-battle as well as many other British ships throughout 1718.
+When his fleet was most potent, with four ships and up to 300 pirates, Captain Blackbeard defeated famous warship, HMS "Scarborough" in sea-battle as well as many other British ships throughout 1718.

 Interesting fact about Peter Easton is that he is not well-known as other pirate captains on this list, despite all of his success.
-Captain Easton was servant of the English Crown who turned to piracy.
+Captain Easton was a servant of the English Crown, who turned to piracy.
 He was best known as pirate captain who was never defeated by anyone commissioned to hunt him down.

 Welsh pirate, Bartholomew "Black Bart" Roberts was probably last great pirate captain of Golden Age of Pirates but also the most successful one.
 This cold-blooded pirate was best known for plundering more than 400 ships which is absolute record amongst pirates.

-Capitain Roberts burned or sold most of these vessels and only exceptions were superior ships such as two warships, both named "Royal Fortune" with 26 and 52 cannons and Royal Africa Company's prize ship, the "Onslow".
+Captain Roberts burned or sold most of these vessels and only exceptions were superior ships such as two warships, both named "Royal Fortune" with 26 and 52 cannons and Royal Africa Company's prize ship, the "Onslow".
 He died in legendary battle against British Government's Captain Challoner Ogle.

-Sir Francis Drake was most famous privateer and one of the most notable sailors in history of the world.
-Captain Drake played most significant role in creating a role-model for pirates in the Golden Age of Pirates.
+Sir Francis Drake was the most famous privateer and one of the most notable sailors in the history of the world.
+Captain Drake played the most significant role in creating a role-model for pirates in the Golden Age of Pirates.
 He was an English hero because of his achievements, however to Spaniards he was nothing but the most hated pirate captain as he devastated Spanish army on many occasions.